mm-adt/mm-adt.github.io/model.md

 #### Product Revenue Distribution

 * Only members of the product's project receive distributions.
-* Revenue distribution is determined by a positive `[VOTE]` by the project members.
+* Revenue distribution is determined by an average of individually specified distributions.
-  * An example is provided below.
+  * An example is provided below for a project with 3 members.

 |:-----|:-------|:-------|:-------|
 | A    | A[50%] | B[40%] | C[10%] |